AP source: White Sox near $43M, 6-year deal with Jimenez

-CHICAGO — A person familiar with the negotiations tells The Associated Press that the Chicago White Sox are nearing a $43 million, six-year contract with highly regarded outfield prospect Eloy Jimenez.
+CHICAGO — The Chicago White Sox are nearing a $43 million, six-year contract with highly regarded outfield prospect Eloy Jimenez, a person familiar with the negotiations told The Associated Press.

 The person spoke on the condition of anonymity Wednesday because the deal had not been agreed to.
 The contract would include team options for 2025 and 2026 that if exercised would make the agreement worth $77.5 million over eight years.